Sutton makes bid for governor

-While his 33 years of life haven't given him as much time as your average governor candidate to experience life, Sutton believes in quality over quantity and he said growing up on a ranch prepared him for a life of service to his state.
+While his 33 years haven’t given him as much time as your average governor candidate to experience life, Sutton believes in quality over quantity and he said growing up on a ranch prepared him for a life of service to his state.

-"This is where I learned all the values I hold dear – that includes hard work and a 'never say quit' attitude. you work until job is done, you never give up.
-That's what we need in our state government, someone that will work hard and be honest and do the right thing and never give up.
-Farmers and ranchers understand that," said Sutton, the first Democrat to enter the governor's race.
+“This is where I learned all the values I hold dear – that includes hard work and a ‘never say quit’ attitude.
+You work until the job is done, you never give up.
+That’s what we need in our state government, someone that will work hard and be honest and do the right thing and never give up.
+Farmers and ranchers understand that,” said Sutton, the first Democrat to enter the governor’s race.